 Frank & Phyllis visited Dec 2009.
 Frank loved our fresh raspberries with ice cream!

 Since this photo was taken the large Eucalypt trees behind Frank, have been removed.
-The tree immediately behind my tower was on my neighbour's property but he recently gave me permission to fell it so my beam has a bit more space.
-I had an incident felling another high tree since, and the work required in reparing the damage has delayed my high mast project yet again!!
+The oregon tree immediately behind my tower was on my neighbour's property but he recently gave me permission to fell it so my beam has a bit more space.

 I like fly fishing